 If you have acquired an extremely one-sided horse that appears to be that way because of training, then you have a long road ahead of you.

 A horse that goes lame when turned to the weak side and does not have a back or other problem has muscle weakness in one hind leg and hip.
 The treatment is to use exercise to strengthen the weak leg.

 Such horses benefit from hill work (all horses that need strengthening and conditioning do).
 When working in the arena, work on the weak side and keep pushing the horse very slightly past the point at which they start to go lame.

 This may seem cruel, but think about how a personal trainer will push a client just past the point at which they think they can't continue any longer.

-Needless to say this should only be done after a vet has eliminated any other problems with that leg and you are sure the lameness is caused simply by lack of muscle development.
+Needless to say, this should only be done after a vet has eliminated any other problems with that leg, and you are sure the lameness is caused simply by a lack of muscle development.

 Refresh the Horse on the Aids to Turn